Chapter 1: Introduction to Templates

 Templates serve as patterns provided to the compiler.
 They describe how a function or class should be generated for different data types, without defining concrete implementation.
 A template by itself produces no executable code.
 Instead, it specifies the structure that a future function or class will have once actual types are supplied.

 When a template is used, the compiler examines the template definition and the argument types at the point of use.
 If compatible, it generates a concrete version by substituting the generic parameters with actual types.
 This process is called template instantiation.
+The resulting function or class behaves exactly like a manually written one, following standard compilation rules and producing ordinary machine code.

 Figure 1.4 – Conceptual model of template instantiation

-The function template add() has been invoked with two integer arguments, as shown in the preceding conceptual model.
+The function template add() has been invoked with two integer arguments.
 In response, the compiler instantiates a concrete version of add() with int as the template type parameter.
+This instantiated function is equivalent to one a programmer could write manually with integer parameters.
+Once instantiated, it behaves exactly like any ordinary function in the program.

 Semantic Errors Only at Instantiation

 Syntax checking still occurs: Any syntax errors in the template definition are detected at compile time, regardless of instantiation.
+Semantic errors appear only during instantiation, since those checks depend on the actual types used.

 #include <iostream>